ATB-UQ/PyThinFilm/README.md

 PyThinFilm is a Python package for fully automated Molecular Dynamics simulations of thin film growth utilizing the GROMACS simulation package: www.gromacs.org.
 PyThinFilm is capable of setting up and performing vacuum deposition, solution evaporation, as well as thermal annealing simulations.
+A publication describing the method and its applications is available here: https://pubs.acs.org/doi/full/10.1021/acs.jcim.2c01334

 ## Prerequisites